Who is eligible?

 How will I know if I will be awarded a grant?

 LymeLight Foundation will email each applicant after the board meeting with a decision.
-You will be notified approximately 3 months after application deadlines so your patience is appreciated.
+The decision will also be posted to the applicant’s online account.
+The notification will occur approximately 2 months after the application deadline.
+Your patience is appreciated.

 I have been put on the waitlist, now what?

 What happens when a grant is awarded?

-If you are selected for a grant, it is mandatory that you sign an online pledge committing to provide feedback about your Lyme experience.
-We require receipts verifying use of funds for treatment and the completion of an anonymous online survey.
+If you are selected for a grant, it is required that you sign an online pledge form committing to provide feedback and verifying the use of funds.
+We require the submission of receipts used for treatment.
 We also want to learn more about you and your Lyme journey.
 It may be used as a Story of Hope on our website.
 We will be interested to learn how your treatment grant affected your healing.
 We will contact you if we are ready to share it online to ensure this does not present a problem.
 Please also send photos.
 We appreciate frequent communication.
+Please send communication to firstname.lastname@example.org.

 Do I need to use all my funds before giving feedback and asking for an additional grant?